z390development/z390/mac/spm/README.md

 # HLASM compatible structured programming macros (SPM)

-Z390 comes with macros that can be used to create structured assembler programs using constructs like IF/ELSE/ENDIF, CASE, DO WHILE.

-These macros are includes in the `mac` folder.

-Because these macros use z390 structured programming extensions (SPE), these macros cannot be assembled using HLASM.

-This folder previously contained a version of the SPM macros that are compatible with HLASM.
+This folder previously contained a version of the z390 SPM macros that are compatible with HLASM.

-Because this version is generated, it has been removed from the source.
+This has been removed from the z390 source.
+The z390 distribution will contain a generated version of the macros here.

-If you wish to regenerate the spm folder for use with HLASM, use the following command:
+If you are working with source version of z390 and wish to use the spm folder, use the following command to generate the macros:

 * `bash\bldzstrmac mac\spm` for MacOS and Linux
 * `bat\bldzstrmac mac/spm` for Windows